ColleagueRiley/raw-mouse-input/README.md

 RGFW uses an RGFW function called [`RGFW_window_moveMouse`](https://github.com/ColleagueRiley/RGFW/blob/e068aa58c71668fbce115320b66a9e8f9b868085/RGFW.h#L752) to move the mouse in the middle of the window.

-On X11, XWrapPointer can be used to move the cursor to the center of the window
+On X11, [`XWarpPointer`](https://tronche.com/gui/x/xlib/input/XWarpPointer.html) can be used to move the cursor to the center of the window

 ```c
 XWarpPointer(display, None, window, 0, 0, 0, 0, window_width / 2, window_height / 2);